dechamps/FlexASIO/FAQ.md

    that WDM-KS is unlikely to initialize successfully on the Windows default devices; this can be worked around using the [`device` configuration option][device].
- - It has been observed that **some backends will guess the device channel count wrong** on some systems, leading to initialization failures.
-In particular this is a known issue with the WASAPI backend (see [issue #3][]), which is especially problematic in Shared mode (see above).
-This can be worked around using the [`channels` configuration option][channels].
  - A **FlexASIO (or PortAudio) bug**.
 If you believe that is the case, please [file a report][report].
    - In particular, please do file a report if FlexASIO fails to initialize with